 Today a replica version of the guardhouse was installed on Friedrichstrasse St. as a tourist attraction, but the original now sits on display in the Allied Museum in Berlin.
 It’s hard to get great photographs of Checkpoint Charlie since it’s a top attraction in Berlin so you have to be patient and wait for the large crowds to clear out.

 Watch out for traffic on the streets, most cars will watch out for you however in sections of town like this they will be more aggressive towards tourists.
 It’s best to get to Checkpoint Charlie early in the morning.

-Recommended time to allow for photographing Checkpoint Charlie: 15-30 minutes depending on the time of day and the amount of tourists.
+Recommended time to allow for photographing Checkpoint Charlie: 15-30 minutes depending on the time of day and the number of tourists.